brad-uk/ansible-cassandra/README.md

 Deploy a cluster of cassandra nodes to Digital Ocean.

 Currently requires a private key located at ~/.ssh/ocean-test-id_rsa.pub.
 This will be added to your DO account and used to initialise access to each node via SSH.
+IT might be a good idea to change this so it generates a new key as part of the playbook.

 Also, the envirnment vars DO_API_KEY & DO_CLIENT_ID must be set to allow the ansible tasks to talk to the DO API.